 - Citizens of the People's Republic of China, Mongolia, and the Socialist Republic of Vietnam are asked to familiarize themselves with the special regulations for applicants from these countries.

-- A proof of knowledge in computer science and audiovisual media production technologies is required.
+- A proof of knowledge in computer science and modern audiovisual media production technologies is required.

 1.3.
 Proof of German Language Skills